harshithparitala/VSD-Nasscom/README.md

 <br>
  Task :

--Clone custom inverter standard cell design from github repository: Standard cell design and characterization using OpenLANE flow.
+- Clone custom inverter standard cell design from github repository: Standard cell design and characterization using OpenLANE flow.
--Load the custom inverter layout in magic and explore.
+- Load the custom inverter layout in magic and explore.

 1.Clone custom inverter standard cell design from github repository: Standard cell design and characterization using OpenLANE flow
 -